Apsu/cura-i3-mk2/README.md

 - Lastly, surrounding the wiping steps are some explicit extrusion distance resets, since we're using absolute extrusion now and don't want to confuse the print code since Cura won't know about our extrusion for wiping.

+The ending gcode is pretty stock, probably lifted from Slic3r or Simplify3D.

 Nozzle Dimensions
 ---